course

 How to Become a Prompt Engineer

-Becoming a prompt engineer is a smart career move, especially as Gen AI is one of the fastest-growing technologies, expecting a compounding annual growth rate of 20% for the next ten years.
+Becoming a prompt engineer is a smart career move, especially as Gen AI is one of the fastest-growing technologies, expecting significant growth for the next ten years, with the industry expected to be worth $356.10bn by 2030.
 Here’s a deep dive on how to become an AI prompt engineer.

 Learn the Fundamentals